logo

 In combination with nivolumab until disease progression, unacceptable toxicity, or up to 2 years.

-• Hepatocellular Carcinoma: YERVOY 3 mg/kg intravenously over 30 minutes immediately following nivolumab 1 mg/kg intravenously over 30 minutes on the same day, every 3 weeks for up to 4 doses.
-After completing up to 4 doses of the combination, administer nivolumab as a single agent as recommended in Full Prescribing Information for nivolumab.2.2 Recommended DosageThe recommended dosages of YERVOY as a single agent are presented in Table 1.
+• ∘Pediatric patients weighing less than 40 kg: YERVOY 1 mg/kg immediately following nivolumab 3 mg/kg on the same day every 3 weeks for a maximum of 4 doses.
+After completing the combination, administer nivolumab as a single agent as recommended in Full Prescribing Information for nivolumab. (

 3 mg/kg every 3 weeks